 Step 1: Hexokinase (HK)

-Hexokinase (HK) transfers a phosphoryl group from ATP onto the sixth carbon of glucose to form Glucose-6-phosphate (G6P).
+HK transfers a phosphoryl group from ATP onto the 6th carbon of glucose to form Glucose-6-phosphate (G6P).

-Magnesium (Mg2+) is a cofactor for the HK reaction, and it is required for the enzyme’s function because it shields negative charges on ATPs phosphate oxygen atoms, which makes the terminal phosphate more accessible to nucleophilic attack by the C6-OH group on glucose.
+Magnesium (Mg2+) is a cofactor of the HK reaction and is required for the enzyme’s function because it shields negative charges on ATPs phosphate oxygen atoms, which makes the terminal phosphate more accessible to nucleophilic attack by the C6-OH group on glucose.

 Step 2: Phosphoglucose isomerase (PGI)

 PGI converts G6P to fructose-6-phosphate (F6P).
 PGI isomerizes the aldose glucose to a ketose-fructose, which is accomplished by opening the ring up using the lysine residue in the active site of the enzyme, followed by ring closure by PGI’s active-site histidine.

 PFK-1 uses ATP to phosphorylate F6P on C1, yielding fructose-1, 6-bisphosphate (FBP).
 Note that the difference between bisphosphate and biphosphate; bisphosphate refers to 2 different carbons and biphosphate would be 2 substituents on the same carbon atom.